NEUROGENETICS

 Bio

-I graduated in Biological Sciences (cum laude) from University of Pavia in 1998 and obtained a DPhil in Human Genetics from Oxford University in 2003.
+I am Professor of Neurogenetics and Genomics at the School of Medicine of the University of St Andrews.
+I graduated in Biological Sciences (cum laude) at the University of Pavia and obtained a DPhil in Human Genetics at the University of Oxford.
 My project, supervised by Dr Chris Tyler-Smith and Prof. Ed Southern involved the development of genotyping methods and screening of large cohorts for genetic associations with prostate cancer and male infertility.
 I conducted my post-doctoral training in Prof. Anthony Monaco’s group at the Wellcome Trust Centre for Human Genetics, Oxford University.
 In 2011 I was awarded a Royal Society University Research Fellowship to set up my group at St Andrews.
-In 2013 I became member of the Young Academy of Scotland.
+In 2013, I became member of the Young Academy of Scotland.
 In 2018 I was elected Fellow of the Royal Society of Biology (FRSB) and in 2019 I became a Fellow of the Royal Society of Edinburgh (FRSE).
-I lead the St Andrews Bioinformatics Unit and I am the co-Director of the the Institute of Behavioural and Neural Sciences.
+I am the founding co-Director of the MSc in Health Data Science and the founding co-Chair of the Specific Learning Difficulties Network (SLDN).

 Krzysztof Marianski